 If you excel in other areas, you might be able to get approved with a slightly lower credit score in some cases.
 But it’s best to wait to apply until you meet the Alaska Airlines Credit Card credit score requirement.
 You can check your credit score for free on WalletHub.

 Typically, most Alaska Airlines Credit Card applications will be approved or denied within a minute of submitting the application.
-If your Alaska Airlines Credit Card application was denied, Bank of America will send you a letter in the mail stating the reason why.
-If you’d like to make a case for reconsideration, call the Bank of America reconsideration line at 800-354-0401.
+If your Alaska Airlines Credit Card application was denied, the issuer will send you a letter in the mail stating the reason why.
+If you’d like to make a case for reconsideration, send a written request that includes the application reference to the following address: